International Counseling and Community Psychology (ICCP)

 The ICCP program will place its graduates at the forefront of advancing global trends towards multi-cultural and systemic psychological practice that promotes culturally relevant family and community intervention in Egypt and the region.
 Graduates will be the first practitioners trained in Egypt and the region to provide a multilayered range of family and community intervention to assist people struggling with issues affecting mental health, including mental illness and psychosocial issues.

-Graduate Diploma in Community Psychology
+Masters of Arts in Community Psychology

 The applicant should demonstrate proficiency in the English language in accordance with the AUC standards.